80th Anniversary

 “I began working in the Water Industry in July 1966 at the age of 17 as a Trainee Engineering Technician with Berwickshire County Council.
 I worked with the County Water Engineer, Deputy County Water Engineer and Superintendent, learning the business of providing a constant water supply to the consumers in the area…

-I would encourage all who have the correct qualifications or experience to undertake a Professional Review to become registered.”
+I would encourage all who have the correct qualifications or experience to become registered.”

 Sandy Squires IEng MICE DMS MSc MCIM FIWater